-Figure 2(a) also illustrates the existence of the wellknown GEO stable plane, which is a fixed point ( $\dot{i} = \dot{\Omega} = 0$ ) of the doubly-averaged Equations (1)-(2).
-Objects initialized at this equilibrium configuration with $i_0 \approx 7.4^{\circ}$ and $\Omega_0 \approx 0^{\circ}$ exhibit dramatically-reduced inclination and RAAN variations over the 53-year cycle.
-Inclination variations are confined to within $1.2^{\circ}$ of the initial plane in this setup, in comparison to the 12-15° excursions typical for Type I and II progressions in Figure 2(a).
-Physically, the stable plane equilibrium results from luni-solar perturbations acting against the nodal regression driven by central body $J_2$ oblateness, such that these equal-but-opposite effects negate each other.
-The GEO stable plane has important operational implications for satellite collocation, conjunction velocities, and GEO mitigation alternatives.
+Fig. 2(a) also illustrates the existence of the well-known GEO stable plane, which is a fixed point ( $\dot{i} = \dot{\Omega} = 0$ ) of the doubly-averaged equations (1) and (2).
+Objects initialized at this equilibrium configuration with $i_0 \approx 7.4^\circ$ and $\Omega_0 \approx 0^\circ$ exhibit dramatically-reduced inclination and RAAN variations over the 53-year cycle.
+Inclination variations are confined to within $1.2^{\circ}$ of the initial plane in this setup, in comparison to the 12-15° excursions typical for Type I and II progressions in Fig. 2(a) (Friesen et al., 1993).
+Physically, the stable plane equilibrium results from luni-solar perturbations acting against the nodal regression driven by central body $J_2$ oblateness, such that these equalbut-opposite effects negate each other.
+The GEO stable plane has important operational implications for satellite collocation, conjunction velocities, and GEO mitigation alternatives (Friesen et al., 1993).

-Since both Type I and Type II cycles in Figure 2(a) have a period of approximately 53 years-even though inclination and RAAN variations are, in general, smaller for Type I cycles than for Type II cycles-Figure 2(b) shows the non-uniformity of the angular speed $\sqrt{\dot{\Omega}^2 + \dot{i}^2}$ along these progressions.
-As is predicted analytically with Equation (2), rapid nodal advancement occurs at small inclinations, when the luni-solar contributions to Equation (2) dominate $J_2$ -induced nodal regression.
+Since both Type I and Type II cycles in Fig. 2(a) have a period of approximately 53 years-even though inclination and RAAN variations are, in general, smaller for Type I cycles than for Type II cycles-Fig. 2(b) shows the nonuniformity of the angular speed $\sqrt{\dot{\Omega}^2 + i^2}$ along these progressions.
+As is predicted analytically with Eq.
+(2), rapid nodal advancement occurs at small inclinations, when the luni-solar contributions to Eq.
+(2) dominate $J_2$ -induced nodal regression (Vaughan and Mullikin, 1995).
 Type II motion exhibits a higher angular rate than "inner" Type I motion, such that each cycle maintains the 53-year period.
-Thus, although smart orbital insertion can leverage the naturally-occurring inclination management to reduce the orbit from several degrees of inclination to equatorial, this is the most rapid part of the progression (lasting about three years), requiring re-initiation every time the inclination begins exceeding operational limits (e.g., five times during a nominal 15-year operational lifespan).
+Thus, although smart orbital insertion can leverage and RAAN variations.